yuvalherziger/anonymongo/README.md

 Main features:

-* **Type-aware redaction**: Strings, numerics, booleans, ISO Dates, Object IDs, email addresses (new in 0.4.0), and binary data.
+* **Type-aware redaction**: Strings, numerics, booleans, ISO Dates, Object IDs, email addresses, and binary data.

 * **Eager redaction**: Redact field names from specified namespaces for dynamic schemas that contain sensitive values in field names.
 * **Flexible input**: Redact an input file or an stdin stream.
 * **Flexible output**: Redact to an output file or to stdout.
 * **Complete insights preservation**: The logs will be redacted of any sensitive information, but the analysis of the log file will remain intact.
 * Change the default redaction placeholder string (default: `"REDACTED"`)
+* **Read logs from Atlas Clusters**: Redact logs straight from MongoDB Atlas clusters.
+This feature requires an Atlas API key (see [Atlas Administration API](https://www.mongodb.com/docs/atlas/api/atlas-admin-api/)).

 ---